 Exterior materials shall be consistent with the context.
 Primary permitted facade materials are brick, stone and pre-cast masonry.
 Stucco and metal accents may be included as secondary or accent materials.
 No more than three (3) basic materials with a variety of textures and accents should be used on each façade.
-Applicants shall use a mixture of materials that primarily echoes the materials of the existing hospital context.
+Applicants shall use a mixture of materials that primarily echoes the materials of the original hospital structure.
+(See precedent imagery below).